 Hello Everyone and Welcome Back!
 Waving a fond farewell to summer and with a hint of fall in the morning air, another school year begins.
-As you sharpen those No. 2 pencils, it may be difficult to believe sea turtle hatchlings are still making their way out ...
+As you sharpen those No. 2 pencils, it may be difficult to believe sea turtle hatchlings are still making their way out of nests on the ...

 You may know sea turtles love to eat jellyfish.
 Have you ever wondered how a sea turtle can eat a jelly without being harmed?
 If you’ve ever been stung by a jellyfish, you know it can be painful.
 Sea turtles have special adaptations to protect them from sea jelly venom ...

 This week we are hearing from a local ocean hero that helps run a great organization that tries to reduce the use of plastic and the harmful affects of marine debris on our ocean habitats and the animals that live in them.My name is Tricia Monteleone.
 I work mostly behind ...

 May 5, 2016Casey Radley

 This week we have a special guest blog, an interview with a Sea Turtle Biologist who works at the South Carolina Aquarium in Charleston, South Carolina.Q: What do you do at the SC Aquarium?My name is Willow Bender.
 I am a Sea Turtle Biologist at the South Carolina Aquarium and ...

 Halloween is here and with it comes lots of candy, costumes, and decorations.
 Guess what else comes with all of those festive finds?
 Plastic and waste!
 Our sea turtle friends in the ocean may not celebrate Halloween, but they certainly feel the effects of it if our trash and waste ...

 October 29, 2015Casey Radley